jieggii/wg-node/README.md

 and has some noticeable key differences:

 - No frontend UI, only HTTP REST API.
-- All requests to the API must be RSA-signed using client's private key, whose public key is known by server running wg-node.
+- All requests to the API must be RSA-signed using API user's private key, whose public key is known by server running **wg-node**.
 - Uses MongoDB instead of JSON files to store clients.

 The application can be run on any GNU/Linux machine whose kernel supports WireGuard (linux 5.6+).